Morningstar88/kalki-search/README.md

 ![Kalki logo](https://cdn-images-1.medium.com/max/1600/1*m-MpgJyeVgkj1oscfJ5-rA.png)
 # https://kalki1.vercel.app/<br><br>
-# *Move Slowly And Fix Things*

-Certainly!
-Here’s a concise introduction to Kalki Search in both English and Khmer:

 🌐 English: Kalki Search is an open-source, RAM-only search engine – the smallest in the world.
 We’ve indexed 100 articles on health, farming, music and detox, and our database is lightning-fast.